Out of Reach: When OCD Fears Feel Hard to Capture in ERP

 Not all fears are easy to recreate in therapy.
 Some obsessions are abstract, situational, or deeply tied to specific life contexts — which can make ERP difficult to plan or sustain.

-Many people in my research described how their fears felt “slippery,” hard to bring into the room or to reproduce on demand.
-Imaginal exposures often felt artificial, while real-life triggers came too unpredictably to practise with consistency.
-For others, ERP depended on specific circumstances meaning the opportunity to do the work didn’t always exist.
+Many people in my research described their fears as “slippery,” hard to bring into the room or to reproduce on demand.
+Imaginal exposures often felt artificial, while real-life triggers appeared too unpredictably to practise with consistency.
+For others, ERP depended on circumstances that didn’t always arise, making regular practice difficult to maintain.

-This left many feeling stuck between knowing what ERP required and not knowing how to make it happen.
-The anxiety was real — but the path to evoke it safely and intentionally often felt out of reach.
+This left many feeling stuck between understanding what ERP required and not knowing how to make it happen.
+The anxiety was real — but the pathway to evoke it safely and intentionally often felt out of reach.

 Why This Happens

-When obsessions are abstract, situational, or primarily mental, ERP can feel like trying to grab smoke.
-People in research studies often said their fears didn’t seem to “fit the system” (Leeuwerik et al., 2023), and repeated trial-and-error attempts to spark anxiety felt frustrating or pointless.
+When obsessions are abstract, situational, or primarily mental, ERP can feel difficult to anchor.
+People in research studies often said their fears didn’t seem to “fit the system” (Leeuwerik et al., 2023), and repeated trial-and-error attempts to trigger anxiety felt frustrating or unproductive.

-Clinicians share this struggle.
-Baird (2020) described therapists feeling “lost in the complexity” when working with taboo content or co-occurring conditions, which sometimes led them to fall back on rigid protocols — symptom checklists and hierarchies — that left clients feeling boxed in.
+Clinicians encounter similar challenges.
+Baird (2020) described therapists feeling “lost in the complexity” when working with taboo content or co-occurring conditions, which sometimes led them to rely on rigid protocols — symptom checklists and hierarchies — that left clients feeling boxed in.
 Ramsey et al. (2024) similarly found that sexual, harm, and religious obsessions were among the hardest to design exposures for.
-These themes usually required imaginal exercises (over 80% of the time for sexual and harm, 53% for religious), which many clinicians felt were less effective than in-vivo work.
+These themes often required imaginal exercises (over 80% of the time for sexual and harm, 53% for religious), which many clinicians viewed as less effective than in-vivo work.

-This matters because, as Leeuwerik et al. (2023) showed, when exposures feel irrelevant or artificial, motivation drops and engagement becomes harder to sustain.
+This matters because, as Leeuwerik et al. (2023) noted, when exposures feel irrelevant or artificial, motivation tends to drop and engagement becomes harder to sustain.

-In short, when OCD themes are harder to access, ERP requires creativity and collaboration.
-The goal is not to push harder but to find a bridge between the client’s lived experience and the exposure work — whether through imaginal exercises that truly connect emotionally, values-driven experiments, or skills to stay present long enough for learning to happen.
+When OCD themes are less accessible, ERP needs creativity and collaboration.
+The goal isn’t to push harder, but to build a bridge between lived experience and exposure work — through imaginal exercises that feel emotionally connected, values-based experiments, or learning to stay present long enough for new learning to take hold.

 What Can Help